ESPN And Far-Left Media Trying To Reshape Sports, Jason Whitlock Claims

-Sports media such as ESPN and the media in general has lurched to the far left in part due of the efforts of Silicon Valley-based progressive ideologues.
+Sports media such as ESPN and the media in general have lurched to the far left in part due of the efforts of Silicon Valley-based progressive ideologues.
 As a result, New York City is no longer the pinnacle of the journalism industry.

 That is the conclusion of Fox Sports 1 analyst Jason Whitlock who has satirically renamed ESPN as EPCN in recognition of its political correctness.